 You can also visit the Technical requirements section for further computing information including the details of the support we provide.

 You will have a tutor who will help you with the study material and mark and comment on your written work, and whom you can ask for advice and guidance.
 We may also be able to offer group tutorials or day schools that you are encouraged, but not obliged, to attend.
 Where your tutorials are held will depend on the distribution of students taking the module.

 Contact our Student Registration & Enquiry Service if you want to know more about study with The Open University before you register.

-Please note that TMAs for all undergraduate mathematics and statistics courses must be submitted on paper as – due to technical reasons – we are unable to accept TMAs via our eTMA system.
+Please note that TMAs for all undergraduate mathematics and statistics modules must be submitted on paper as – due to technical reasons – we are unable to accept TMAs via our eTMA system.

-This course may help you to gain membership of the Institute of Mathematics and its Applications (IMA).
+This module may help you to gain membership of the Institute of Mathematics and its Applications (IMA).
 For further information, see the IMA website.

 Students who studied this course also studied at some time:

 To register a place on this course return to the top of the page and use the Click to register button.

 “A great course.
 As an engineer by background (and therefore I've majored on very applied maths), this was a real ...”

 “Overall, I am satisfied with the course.
 Some parts are quite challenging, however, this should not be taken as a ...”